 Sweet fragrances can be a little overpowering in warmer months, but are perfect in cold weather.
 It’s nothing like a whiff of vanilla or warm caramel on a cold winter night.
 Fragrances like Prada Candy, Thierry Mugler Angel, and Dior Hypnotic Poison are three great gourmand fragrances.

 3. Spice it Up

 Spicy fragrances, also known as Orientals, are great to wear during the winter months.
 Spicy fragrances commonly include notes of cinnamon, ginger, cumin, and nutmeg.
 Spicy fragrances are warm, exotic and sophisticated.
-Chanel Coco and Yves Saint Laurent Opium are examples spicy perfumes.
+Chanel Coco and Yves Saint Laurent Opium are examples of spicy fragrances.